Robert Pfetzing

 Robert Pfetzing (born 4 October 1959) is an American former international speedway rider.
 He earned 9 caps for the United States national speedway team.

 Speedway career

 Pfetzing rode in the top tier of British Speedway from 1984 to 1989, riding for Wolverhampton Wolves and Bradford Dukes.

-He reached the Overseas final as part of the Speedway World Championship during the 1988 Individual Speedway World Championship and has twice been on the podium at the United States National Championships.
+Pfetzing reached the Overseas final as part of the Speedway World Championship during the 1988 Individual Speedway World Championship and has twice been on the podium at the United States National Championships.